Home

 Private and group dog training in Regina, Saskatchewan

-Jennifer Berg is the editor of the quarterly newsletter for the Canadian Association of Professional Dog Trainers, a national organization dedicated to improving dog training through education.
-She completed a 60-hour Missing Animal Response course where she received instruction in K9 pet detective search dog training, and she volunteers to help local lost & found dogs.
+Jennifer Berg is the editor of the newsletter for the Canadian Association of Professional Dog Trainers, a national organization dedicated to improving dog training through education.
+She has also completed a 60-hour Missing Animal Response course where she received instruction in K9 pet detective search dog training, and she volunteers to help local lost & found dogs.

 Feature article about Sue Ailsby.
 Responding to Change: One Trainer’s Journey from Compulsion to Positive Reinforcement (APDT Chronicle of the Dog; p.
 44 – 49)